poseidon/matchbox/Documentation/deployment.md

 ## Verify

-Check the bootcfg service can be reached by client machines (those being provisioned).
+Verify the bootcfg service can be reached by client machines (those being provisioned).

 ```sh